-The book of Genesis, Sefer Bereishit, is the first of the Five Books of Moses.
-Bereishit begins with a detailed description of the creation of the world.
-It continues with a brief history of the generations from Adam until Abraham, and then focuses on the lives of the Jewish patriarchs Abraham, Isaac, and Jacob, culminating with the Joseph story and the descent of the family of Jacob to Egypt.
+Sefer Bereishit, the Book of Genesis, is the first of the Five Books of Moshe.
+Sefer Bereishit begins with a detailed description of the creation of the world, and continues with a brief account of the generations from Adam through Avraham.
+The remainder of the book focuses on the lives of the matriarchs and patriarchs, culminating with the story of the departure of the family of Yaakov from the land of Israel and their descent to Egypt.

 Rabbi Shlomo Yitzchaki, the famed medieval commentator known by his acronym Rashi, asks a compelling question.
 If the Torah is essentially a book of law, why did God choose to start it with the stories of creation?
 Would it not have made more sense to begin with the first commandment given to the Jewish people?
 Quoting the verse from Sefer Tehillim (111:6), “He revealed to His people His powerful works, in giving them the heritage of nations,.”
 Rashi explains that the Lord began His Torah with the account of the creation of the world in order to give the people of Israel a response to anyone who would accuse them of stealing the Land of Israel: Since Hashem is the Creator of the world, it is His prerogative to give it to whomever He chooses.
 Though He initially gave it to the seven nations of Canaan, when they were no longer worthy He chose to take it from them and to give it to the Children of Israel.